Clerkship Coordinator:

 Tabs3

-• 15 END of Clinical Shifts Survey/Assessment submittals.
+14 END of Clinical Shifts

-• Students will need to collect END of Clinical Shifts Survey/Assessment from EACH assigned shift.
+Qualtrics Survey/Assessment submittals: Students will need to collect 14 END of Clinical Shifts Survey/Assessment from EACH assigned shift.
+Failure to collect will result in a 7 % deduction from the overall grade.

 Faculty and/or departmental residents/fellows will evaluate the student's clinical performance by assessing:

-• Medical knowledge; Exhibits appropriate knowledge and understanding of basic pathophysiological processes; Demonstrates critical thinking and clinical decision making.
+• Medical knowledge: Exhibits appropriate knowledge and understanding of basic pathophysiological processes; Demonstrates critical thinking and clinical decision-making.

-• Patient Care; Conducts accurate history and physical exams: Demonstrates competence in performing exam procedures.
+• Patient Care: Conducts accurate history and physical exams.
+Demonstrates competence in performing exam procedures.

-• Interpersonal & Communication Skills: Presents concise, accurate and pertinent information; Provides patient/faculty/resident with clear instructions appropriate to their educational level.
+• Interpersonal & Communication Skills: Presents concise, accurate, and pertinent information; Provides patient/faculty/resident with clear instructions appropriate to their educational level.

-• Professionalism: Demonstrates punctuality, accountability & honesty; Arrives well-prepared, actively seeks responsibility beyond the scope of expectation.
+• Professionalism: Demonstrates punctuality, accountability & honesty; Arrives well-prepared; actively seeks responsibility beyond the scope of expectation.

-Aquifer Cases – Complete cases when not on shift.
+Aquifer Cases: Complete cases when not on shift.

-SAEM Exam – Last day of rotation.
+SAEM Final Exam: Last day of rotation.

 Tabs